Understanding and Improving Shampoo and SOAP via Kullback-Leibler Minimization: Second Moment Estimation via Kullback–Leibler Minimization

+\textbf{Unifying framework via divergence-based projection} Our perspective leads to a conceptual framework that allows us to use the following divergences.
+Notably, we do not require the zero-mean Gaussian assumption because we can view the minimization problem as a projection problem over SPD matrices rather than Gaussian distributions.
+Moreover, the Gaussian assumption may not be satisfied when using other divergences.

-\citet{morwani2024new} also consider a two-sided Shampoo variant based on the Frobenius norm and derive the optimal solution via rank-1 singular value decomposition (SVD) of the outer product $\mathbb{E}[\vg\vg^\top]$ \citep{van1993approximation}.
-However, this optimal solution is often unattainable in practice and is computationally expensive for two reasons: (1) the expectation $\mathbb{E}[\vg\vg^\top]$ must be approximated; and (2) performing the SVD itself is costly---yielding complexity ($O(d_a^2 d_b^2)$) even for rank-1 SVD---which is higher than the eigendecompositions with complexity ($O(d_k^3)$) for $k \in \{a,b\}$ that we explicitly aim to avoid.
+\paragraph{Frobenius norm (F-Shampoo)} \citet{morwani2024new} consider a two-sided Shampoo variant based on the Frobenius norm and derive the optimal solution via rank-1 SVD of the second moment $\mathbb{E}[\vg\vg^\top]$ \citep{van1993approximation}.
+However, this solution is often unattainable in practice and is computationally expensive for two reasons: (1) the expectation $\mathbb{E}[\vg\vg^\top]$ must be approximated; and (2) performing the SVD is costly---yielding complexity ($O(d_a^2 d_b^2)$) in general even for rank-1 SVD---which is often higher than the eigen decompositions with complexity ($O(d_k^3)$) for $k \in \{a,b\}$ that we aim to avoid.
+In tensor cases, this optimal result based on SVD no longer holds.
 Instead, we analyze the stationarity conditions (\cref{claim:shampoo_frob}, \cref{app:frob_shampoo}) and derive a new variant, idealized F-Shampoo (\cref{fig:f_shampoo}, \cref{app:frob_shampoo}), that is structurally similar to KL-Shampoo.
-While a straightforward implementation of F-Shampoo performs poorly in practice, the techniques we develop for KL-Shampoo in \cref{sec:fast_kl_shampoo} can be adapted to improve its performance, as shown in \cref{fig:frob_shampoo_ema} (\cref{{app:extra_exp}}).
+While a straightforward implementation of F-Shampoo performs poorly in practice, the techniques (\cref{sec:fast_kl_shampoo}) we develop for KL-Shampoo can be adapted to improve its performance (\cref{fig:frob_shampoo_ema}, \cref{{app:extra_exp}}).